 That sounds very freeing.
 Yeah, I mean the story hangs around either you believing that Alyssa and James would even want to spend so much time together because they’re so different.
 So it was really important for that [connection] to come naturally.

 Who do you think is the more empathetic character, and does it switch throughout the show?
 Yeah, I think it switches all the time.
 I think [writer] Charlie [Covell] did a really good job of making you love them and hate them at the same time.
 I think that’s really cool because it represents being a teenager as well where you hate and like yourself all the time.
 The way adults look at teenagers—you find them to be really horrible but then you find out they’re actually just kids.

+Do you want to do another season, or do you have closure in the show’s one season state?
 The show is a dream job so I would love to do it again.
 But I’m just the actress so I read scripts, show up somewhere, and do what I’m told.
 It’s other people’s decisions.
 I am just the lowly actress.

+If the show did continue, do you have ideas of how it could do so?
 Maybe Alyssa and James could go on another road trip and find drag queens and then RuPaul could be in the show.
 That would be amazing.
 I’d love that.